crapp/labpowerqt/README.md

 Other possibilities are cmake's NMake Generator or mingw.

+I am providing an InnoSetup based installer for x86 and amd64 containing all dependencies.
+It is downloadable from [github.com](https://github.com/crapp/labpowerqt/releases)

 ### Supported Hardware

 Currently we only support Devices using the [Korad SCPI Protocol](http://sigrok.org/wiki/Velleman_PS3005D)